timothyas/nested-eagle/v0/mesh-gen/README.md

 for the coarse-resolution component wouldn't work for the high-resolution subdomain, and vice versa.

 ## MMGT

-All the graph definitions targeted at the multimesh graph transformer type
+All the graph definitions targeted at the multimesh graph transformer type Note that I did not play with the `margin_radius_km` parameter, kept it at 11km.
+This changes
+the max threshold used to figure out neighbors, only used for a LAM setup.
+I don't fully understand this parameter, but figured it wasn't worth it until it becomes necessary.

 * `mmgt`: a recreation of what I had trained, since the yaml has to be written differently to use anemoi-graphs standalone.